Before you begin reading my article on Spanish residency Brexit and parachuting:

 - Getting assistance by a professional adviser so that everything is done to perfection

-There are still four months to go before Brexit, but the clock is ticking.
+There is still time before Brexit, but the clock is ticking.

 Don’t postpone it.